An Interventional Perspective on Identifiability in Gaussian LTI Systems with Independent Component Analysis: Main Results

 \subsection{Learning method}

 Our learning method relies on maximizing the multi-environmental data log-likelihood.
 The following lemma shows that this objective leads to identifiability: \begin{restatable}{lemma}{Likelihood}[Identifiability via the multi-environmental log-likelihood] Under \cref{assum:lti,assn:data_diversity,assn:hankel}, the parameters that maximize the log-likelihood of a Gaussian \acrshort{lti} system relate to the ground truth via a linear transformation; or, equivalently, the corresponding transfer function is equivalent to the ground truth up to permutations and scalings. \end{restatable} The proof is deferred to \cref{app:likelihood} and builds on \cref{thm:ident_lti}.
 We formulate the log-likelihood of the control signals (\cf \eqref{eq:multienv_likelihood}) and optimize it.
 The model parameters are shared between environments; thus, by conditioning on the model parameters, we have a multivariate Gaussian log-likelihood.
-Assuming $\ut^e$ has zero mean and that the environment-dependent covariance $\gls{cov}^e_{\gls{control}}$ is known, the multivariate Gaussian log-likelihood becomes a weighted least squares problem\footnote{This is not surprising as the log-likelihood of the Gaussian distribution is a squared weighted $\lp-$loss}, which additionally emphasizes that \gls{ica}-based and regression-based methods are connected.
+Assuming $\ut^e$ has zero mean and that the environment-dependent covariance $\gls{cov}^e_{\gls{control}}$ is known, the multivariate Gaussian log-likelihood becomes a weighted least squares problem , which emphasizes that \gls{ica}-based and regression-based methods are connected.
 The resulting loss is (up to constants):

 where $e$ indexes the environments, $t$ the time steps.
 Using this formulation, we learn the matrix $\inv{\mat{T}}$ (see \cref{app:likelihood}) numerically via gradient descent on the negative log-likelihood.